Founder and CEO, NDN Group

 Heir-apparent to the Early Light International empire, Karson Choi joined his father, Francis, after graduating from the University of Southern California.
 Having cut his teeth with toy-making and real estate, he was entrusted with the family’s watch-retailing arm, Halewinner.
 Choi successfully rebranded the company as Unique Timepieces in 2017, showcasing 30-plus brands at boutiques in Hong Kong and Macau.

 Founder and Chairwoman, Dragon General Aviation Group

-One of the few women in private jets business in Asia, Shanghai born Diana Chou has sold almost 100 planes and 70 helicopters since switching from the beauty industry in 1998.
-Her three aviation companies, including bespoke charter flight concern L’Voyage, are now under the Dragon General Aviation Group banner; her father, Chao Kuang-piu, founded Dragonair in Hong Kong.
+One of the few women in private jets business in Asia, Shanghai-born Diana Chou has sold almost 100 planes and 70 helicopters since switching from the beauty industry in 1998.
+Her three aviation companies, including bespoke charter flight concern L’Voyage, are now under the Dragon General Aviation Group banner; her father, Chao Kuang-piu, founded airline Dragonair in Hong Kong.